-- The chlorine dosing point needs to be relocated from the inlet of the standpipe to its outlet, which WSP was informed had already been done during the summer of 2021.
-Therefore, the Municipality needs to closely monitor free chlorine residuals for at least one year until the end of September 2022 to confirm the successful implementation of this system change. - The installation of an active mixer in the standpipe to mitigate the stored water thermal stratification in the summer months and the resulting free chlorine residuals losses through offgassing.
+- 1. The chlorine dosing point needs to be relocated from the inlet of the standpipe to its outlet, which WSP was informed had already been done during the summer of 2021.
+Therefore, the Municipality needs to closely monitor free chlorine residuals for at least one year until the end of September 2022 to confirm the successful implementation of this system change. - 2.
+The installation of an active mixer in the standpipe to mitigate the stored water thermal stratification in the summer months and the resulting free chlorine residuals losses through off-gassing.
+Estimated Cost: \$50K

 For the presence of soluble manganese in the distribution system, the data confirmed that detection of soluble manganese at the outlet of the water treatment plant is tied to severe weather events.
 While it appears that the existing water treatment plant process is able to adequately remove manganese during heavy rain events to below the Aesthetic Objective (AO) of 0.02 mg/L, it is not able to do so when heavy rains result in major floods.
 Indeed, as a result of major floods in September 2021, dissolved manganese in concentrations above the Maximum Allowable Concentration (MAC) of 0.1 mg/L was able to pass through the existing water treatment plant process and enter the distribution system.
-WSP recommended that a feasibility study be performed to assess which dissolved manganese removal technology would be most appropriate for this application and for implementation into the existing water treatment plant.
+WSP recommends that a feasibility study be performed to assess which dissolved manganese removal technology would be most appropriate for this application and for implementation into the existing water treatment plant, estimated at \$30,000.
+It is understood that the Tri-County Water Management Committee is responsible for managing the treatment facilities within the Municipality of Southwest Middlesex; therefore, the recommendations provided in this section are not the sole responsibility of the Municipality.